Nalgene Ultralight - Best Backpacking Water Bottle Ever?

 When hitting the store for a backpacking water bottle we may be inclined to at first reach for our favorite color bottle or the bottle featuring the most appealing printed design on the side.
 While there’s nothing wrong with that when it comes to having a water bottle around the house or at work, when it comes to choosing a hiking or backpacking water bottle other performance factors should be considered.
 With weight being paramount in the backcountry, the prototypical standard, Tritan Nalgene bottle may not necessarily weigh you down, but there’s a better option in the same company’s lineup.

-Being softer than a Tritan Nalgene, the Ultralight HDPE handles drops better in my experience, and although both versions can handle boiling water, the HDPE offers a little more peace of mind I suppose – the HDPE can handle water up to 248 degrees Fahrenheit (good for boiling water on below-sea-level backpacking trips I suppose) while the Tritan tops out at 212F.
+As we previously discussed, the HDPE is lighter than the Tritan, a big selling point and being softer than a Tritan Nalgene, the Ultralight HDPE handles drops better in my experience.
+The HDPE is equally suited for hot and cold beverages, and although both the Ultralight and Tritan can handle boiling water, the HDPE offers a little more peace of mind I suppose – the HDPE can handle water or hot beverages up to 248 degrees Fahrenheit (good for boiling water on below-sea-level backpacking trips I suppose).
+The Tritan on the other hand, tops out at 212F.
 And, when it comes to figuring out how much water to boil for dinner, any Nalgene bottle features graduated measurements in ounces or ml on the side of the bottle, which helps to get that meal dialed-in.
-And to top it off, you won’t lose the tethered lid, and the bottles are especially secure in the leak department.
+To top it off, you won’t lose the tethered lid, and the bottles are especially secure in the leak department.

 The Nalgene Ultralight HDPE bottle is available in a wide-mouth bottle (easier filling) and a narrow-mouth bottle (easier drinking) in the standard 1 liter size that fits in the side water bottle pocket of any backpack on the market worth its weight.
 The bottle can also be found in 16 ounce and jumbo 48 ounce options.
 You can find the normal and most popular wide-mouth option here at REI and here at Amazon.